Dynamics of Non-minimally Coupled Scalar Fields in the Jordan Frame: Introduction

 All of the above scenarios exemplify the relevance of understanding the dynamics of scalar fields non-minimally coupled to gravity in the early universe.
 The form of the action where the non-minimal coupling to gravity is maintained explicitly is known as the {\it Jordan frame}.
 In this frame, the resulting equations of motion are difficult to solve in full generality due to the non-linear feedback among them.
 Consequently, most studies rely on a conformal transformation of the metric that brings the gravitational action to the canonical Einstein-Hilbert form.
 This defines the so-called {\it Einstein frame}, where the non-minimal coupling is absent and instead the kinetic terms and scalar potentials of the matter fields are multiplied by a conformal factor depending on the non-minimal coupling.
-After a field redefinition, one can study the dynamics of the scalar field with Einstein gravity and a canonical kinetic term, with all metric and field redefinition's absorbed into the scalar potential.
 Most of the studies cited above have worked out the dynamics of non-minimally coupled scalar fields in the Einstein frame, or in the linear regime in the Jordan frame, where analytic calculations can be employed.
-The two frames are equivalent at the classical level, as long as the map between them always exists.
-However, explicit examples exist where the conformal map does not exist for all field values, such as in the transformation from a non-minimally coupled theory to a minimally coupled theory.
-In this case, the conformal map is given by $\Omega^2 = 1-\xi (\phi /m_p)^2$ which appears to be non-invertible for $\phi^2 = m_p^2 / \xi$ and $\xi > 0$ (here $m_p \simeq 2.4\cdot10^{18}$ GeV is the {\it reduced Planck Mass}).
-Furthermore, it is not known to what extent the two frames are equivalent at the quantum level, as the conformal factor to change from the Jordan to the Einstein frame is a local function of the non-minimally coupled field $\Omega^2(\phi(x))$, with $\phi(x)$ often treated as a quantum field.
-Some works evaluate the map using the vacuum expectation value $\langle \phi^2 \rangle$, but then it is not clear that the Einstein frame description fully captures the physics of the theory originally written in the Jordan frame.
+The two frames are equivalent at the classical level, as long as the map between them is non-singular.